 You are required to complete a secondary area of concentration.
-These areas traditionally have been in management/ business administration, computer science, or technical areas.
+Common areas of concentration have included business management, marketing, management information systems, political science, computer science, and communication studies.
 Other areas are possible as well.
 You develop your specific secondary area of concentration with your advisor's approval after completing COMT 214.
 Further information is available from the school office.